Office Hours

 If you have questions about course substitutions, the usefulness of these credentials, or anything linguistics related, please don't hesitate to stop by my office or to drop me an email.

-As a graduate student in the early 1990s, I was educated in the midst of the birth of Queer Theory.
+As a graduate student in the 1990s, I was educated in the midst of the birth of Queer Theory.
 I had been raised as a feminist and considered myself an outspoken advocate for gender equality across the board.
 So, the shift from Queer Theory to the broader field of Gender Theory was a welcome move.
 For example, my dissertation incorporated aspects of s/m theory into my gendered reading of identities within the medieval female anchoritic "community."
 I took these philosophical shifts to heart, and then put them into practice when I became a professor.

 As you can see from my publications, Gender and Queer studies is a part of virtually all of my own research.
 I also focus on the intersections of gender with race, religion, space, history, and the material world.
 The study of gender, sexuality, and identity is integral to the study of the Middle Ages and beyond.